MacBook Trackpad not working? 10 simple solution to fix it

 • You will be asked about the Format Option.
 Select APFS or Mac Extended and click on it.

-After your hard disk is formatted, you can then reinstall your MacOS.
+After your hard disk is formatted, you can then reinstareinstallacOS.

 The Final Words

-If you are looking for solutions of MacBook or MacBook Pro trackpad not clicking, then you have found your answer here.
-You can try all these above methods to get rid of it.
+If you are looking for solutions to the MacBook or MacBook Trackpadkpad not clicking, you have found your answer here.
+You can try all the above methods to get rid of it.
 If you have any queries, please let us know in the comments section below!